computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 Person("Jamie")
 </pre>

-Persons with the same name are considered to refer to the same individual, since the computer cannot distinguish between them.
+Persons with the same name are considered to be the same individual.

 <pre class="mathlib">
 import mathlibrepo.selectinginvitees._